reapp/new-site/source/docs-builds.md

 ---
 ## Building with Reapp

 Building with Reapp is simple and powerful.
-We offer custom configs, and let you target as many platforms as you want.
+We offer custom configs and let you target as many platforms as you want.

 ### How to build